basho/riak_kv/docs/soft-limit-vnode.md

 A 10,000 message backlog is long.
 If it takes 1ms for a vnode to perform a put operation, an un-overloaded vnode that is busy can take 4 orders of magnitude longer to service a request than an idle vnode.
-Quite a variation is response times.
+Quite the variation in response times.

 The vnode proxy's queue estimate is too vague.
 After `5000` messages it sends a `ping`.
 Up until that point it estimates the vnode queue length is `4999`.
-It might be `0` or `4999`, or anything inbetween.
+It might be `0` or `4999`, or anything in between.

 By changing the `riak_core` variable `vnode_check_interval` to just `50` we get a far more accurate estimate of the vnode queue length, at